kgateway-dev/kgateway/docs/content/guides/security/tls/mtls/_index.md

 ---
 title: Gloo mTLS mode
 weight: 40
-description: Gloo mTLS is a way to ensure that communications between Gloo and Envoy is secure.
-This is useful if your control-plane is in a different environment than your envoy instance.
+description: Ensure that communications between Gloo and Envoy is secure with mTLS
 ---

 {{% notice note %}}